Artanejp/common_source_project-fm7/source/readme.qt.txt

      second is Qt's scan code.
    ・Common UI components (at src/qt/gui ) are moved to shared lib. libCSPgui.so .
    ・Installer (bash) script is available now; src/tool/installer_unix.sh .
+   ・When you place specified WAV files(differ per VM) same directory as ROMs, you can sound sounds: i.e. FDD seek, CMT relay and buttons.

 5.Status
 a.
 I tested to build only under Debian GNU/Linux "sid".